Skip to main content

 5. Be highly effective in training others in ACT

-6. Have a good working knowledge of the basic science and philosophy that underpin ACT vis-a-vis- behavior analysis, relational frame theory, and functional contextualism (see examples of the basic science essays here)
+6. Have a good working knowledge of the basic science and philosophy that underpin ACT vis-a-vis- behavior analysis, relational frame theory, and functional contextualism (see examples of the basic science essays here).
+Please note that AI cannot be used except for translation, and essays may be subjected to AI checkers.

 The ACBS training community uses a process of peer review to determine whether a trainer meets these criteria.
 The spirit of the peer review process is to protect the high fidelity of ACT training through review of the accuracy and quality with which a trainer shares the ACT model while simultaneously promoting a non-proprietary open community that encourages new talent and innovation.